ConnorDonegan/connordonegan.github.io/_posts/2025-10-04-pyqgis-guide.markdown

 If you're prepared to put in the extra work up front (Sherman's code files will help with this) you can automate a lot of your QGIS workflow and avoid having to manually repeat tasks in QGIS (e.g., opening layers, styling layers, running processes, etc.).
 In my view at least, PyQGIS is most attractive in the second and third use-cases.

  For those interested, I recommend reading the book.
 You'll need some QGIS experience under your belt, and you might benefit more if you're already familiar with other applications like [leaflet](https://leafletjs.com/) maps (maybe through [R](https://rstudio.github.io/leaflet/) or [Python](https://python-visualization.github.io/folium/latest/getting_started.html)) or [Shiny](https://shiny.posit.co/) dashboards.
+Best would be some prior experience with PyQt.

 I had only minimal experience with PyQGIS prior to reading the book.
 After reading the book I still have minimal experience - but I think the book was successful on its own terms.
 I'll share a bit of the material here to provide some sense of what's in the book.
 Keep in mind that this material is mostly from Chapter 14, after the reader has learned a fair amount about PyQGIS, so don't be too alarmed if you find it intimidating.